 Marge, a friend of mine with type 1, remarks: "I feel like I have more insight into how I react to certain stimuli, because you have to know how your body’s going to react to anything you put into it—like cream in my coffee raising my blood glucose.
 I know better than a doctor that my body reacts to phases of the moon, which affect hormones, which affect my glucose."

-to Be the Best I Can Be
+2. Seizing the Opportunity to Be the Best I Can Be

 I believe all people naturally want to excel.
 Diabetes gives us a framework to know how we’re doing.